ironhack-labs/lab-javascript-basic-algorithms/README.md

   There are a couple of possible reasons why you may be unable to *push* changes to a Git repository:

   1. **You have not committed your changes:** Before you can push your changes to the repository, you need to commit them using the `git commit` command.
-Make sure you have committed your changes and try pushing again.
+First, make sure you have committed your changes and try pushing again.
 To do this, run the following terminal commands from the project folder:

    ```bash
    git add .